-The Company provides for an annual retainer of \$30,000 for non-employee directors for service on its Board and an annual retainer of \$15,000 for non-employee directors for service on the Board of Directors of Nodak Insurance Company, both payable in cash annually.
-Additional retainers of \$4,000 each were paid in 2018 to directors serving as chairpersons of the Board's committees (Audit Committee, Compensation Committee, Nominating and Corporate Governance, and Executive Committee).
-Additional fees of \$1,500 and \$1,000 were paid for attendance at Board meetings and committee meetings, respectively.
+The Company provides for an annual retainer of \$50,000 for non-employee directors for service on its Board and quarterly retainers of \$5,000 for non-employee directors for service on the Board's committees.
+Additional retainers of \$4,000 each were paid in 2020 to directors serving as chairpersons of the Board's committees (Audit Committee, Compensation Committee, Nominating and Governance Committee, and Executive Committee).